MicheleGa/AdaptiveFilters/AdaptiveFiltersC/PerformanceMeasure.md

 > - initialize the performance counters
 > - run the code: reset and start the perfomance counters before every target protion, while stop and print the statistics after the end of the target porotion

-Notice that when a portion of *update* is surround with performance counters, execution flow will change and some compiler optimizations are no more effective.
+Notice that when a portion of *update* is surrounded with performance counters, execution flow will change and some compiler optimizations are no more effective.

 ## Normalized Least Mean Squares